Reasons to make a home inventory checklist?

 The more documentation you can provide with your home inventory checklist, the better.
 That’s why you can start with – detailed descriptions.
 You see, when packing services NYC knock on your door, you need to be ready!
 It would be best if you could make a list of each item on your home inventory so that you know everything about everything.
 You can add a description with details such as where and when you bought it and what condition it’s in.

-For appliances and electronics, you can include the make, model, and serial number, which you can usually find on the back or bottom.
-For small items like clothing and books, you don’t have to count each item individually – just list the number of items you own in a category, such as shoes or pants.
+For appliances and electronics, you can include the make, model, and serial number, which you can easily find on the back or bottom.
+For some items like clothing and books, you don’t have to count each item individually – just list the number of items you own in a section, such as shoes or pants.
 However, if you have clothing items that are particularly valuable, such as jewelry or designer clothes, list those separately.
-Depending on which type of policy you have, you should list either the cash value or the replacement value.
-If you have any documents that show an item’s value, such as receipts, purchase contracts, or appraisals, attach them to the home inventory.
+Depending on which type of procedure you have, you should list either the cash value or the replacement value.
+If you have any documents that show an item’s value, attach them to the home inventory.
 In general, the more you paid for an item, the more documentation you should provide for it.

 Home inventory worksheet